 - IP Control: Shopping with different cards from a single IP and shopping with the same cards from other locations at close intervals also clues fraud.
-In case of suspicion of fraud, it is necessary to contact the customer/bank/e-commerce site.
+In case of suspicion of fraud, contacting the customer/bank/e-commerce site is necessary.

 - 3D Secure Service: Care should be taken to use 3D secure service in all kinds of shopping.

-- SSL Certificate: You must have an SSL certificate in your entire system, especially in payment screens.
-In this way, you present to your users that the personal data and credit card information of the users visiting your site is safe, and you meet one of the security criteria.
+- SSL Certificate: E-commerce websites must have an SSL certificate in their system, especially on payment screens.
+In this way, they present users that their personal data and credit card information are safe.

 - Provide Internationally Valid Certificate Standards: You can indicate to your customers that you meet the standards that aim to provide maximum security for users’ card information by providing the internationally valid PCI DSS Data Security Standards (Payment Card Industry Data Security Standards).

-- Checking the Validity of IP and Location Information: While checking the accuracy of the card information, you should also check the validity of the IP and location information of the ordered device and the requested ones.
+- Checking the Validity of IP and Location: While checking the accuracy of the card information, you should also check the validity of the IP and location information of the ordered device and the requested ones.

 - You should automate all your fraud processes as much as possible so that you can make fast and accurate decisions within the intense transaction volume.

-According to a study, companies that receive fraud prevention services reduce their response costs by 42% and solution costs by 17% in the event of a fraud attack, compared to companies that do not have a fraud prevention program.
+According to a study, companies that benefit from fraud prevention services reduce their response costs by 42% and solution costs by 17% in case of a fraud attack compared to companies that do not have a fraud prevention program.
 The same study also stated that around 60% of companies conducting investigations after a fraud attack are better than their competitors (more minor losses, improved control environment, fewer fraud losses, increased employee motivation).